StevenCode123/Steven-Nguyen-CPAN-228-Assignment-1-Registration/README.md

   ./mvnw spring-boot:run
   ```

-4. **Access the application in your local browser: "http://localhost:8080/register" or "http://localhost:8080/confirmation".**
+4. **Access the application in your local browser: "http://localhost:8080/register"